Distance and regional study

 • 35-40 hours a week of independent study (part-time students 17-20 hours a week, depending on courses taken).

 • Attendance at two On-site Intensives each year in Christchurch or Rotorua (if you are enrolled in the regional programme).
 Part-time students also attend On-site Intensives.
-All distance primary students attend a two-week On-site Intensive in the February of their first year of study.
+All distance primary students attend a two-week On-site Intensive in the beginning of their first year of study.
 All other OSIs will be up to one week away.

 • Attendance at two professional practices in schools each year.